 Some final thoughts about the Ledges Trail:

 It really is stunning and that’s really it in terms of views.
-Other than that, check out my Cuyahoga Valley National Park article to see what else you can do in this spot.
+Other than that, I strongly recommend exploring the greater Cuyahoga Valley National Park area as this is one of the many great hikes and sights there.